-Our expulsion rate was 0% in 2021-22.
+Our expulsion rate was 0% in 2022-23.

-Pioneer USD would like to highlight success in other ways during the global pandemic.
+Pioneer USD would like to highlight success in other ways.

-We increased our counseling services from 4 days per week to 5 days per week.
+We continue to provide our counseling services 5 days per week.

-We hired an Outreach Coordinator to connect students and families to resources.
+We have an Outreach Coordinator to connect students and families to resources.
 We conducted monthly distribution events for fire victims in coordination with the West Slope Foundation and other El Dorado County non-profit organizations.